Avanti!

-Avanti! (/it/; Italian interjection – 'come in!'
+Avanti!
+(Italian interjection – 'come in!'
 (Note: Avanti could mean "come in!", "enter!", or "after you!" as interjections.
 It can also be utilized as "forward", "ahead", and "onward" as adverbs.
 Context is crucial, however, because "avanti" is capable of being phrased or conjugated antithetically, such as to say "let's go!" or that something occurred "way back when".
-This lends itself to the tongue-in-cheek humor of the title and film.)) is a 1972 comedy film produced and directed by Billy Wilder, and starring Jack Lemmon and Juliet Mills.
+This lends itself to the tongue-in-cheek humor of the title and film.); Che cosa è successo tra mio padre e tua madre?) is a 1972 comedy film produced and directed by Billy Wilder, and starring Jack Lemmon and Juliet Mills.
 The screenplay by Wilder and I. A. L. Diamond is based on Samuel A. Taylor's play, which had a short run for the 1968 Broadway season.
+The film follows an American businessman attempting to recover the body of his father from Italy, only to learn his seemingly-straightlaced father died alongside his mistress.

-It was co-produced by Wilder and Diamond's Phalanx Productions and Lemmon's Jalem Productions.
+The film was an international co-production between the United States and Italy, and was co-produced by Wilder and Diamond's Phalanx Productions and Lemmon's Jalem Productions.
+Filming took place at various locations in Campania in Southern Italy, including the island of Ischia, Sorrento, Capri, and the Amalfi Coast.

-The film follows a businessman attempting to recover the body of his father from Italy.
-It premiered on December 17, 1972.
-The film was nominated for six Golden Globe Awards: Best Motion Picture – Musical or Comedy, Best Director (Wilder), Best Screenplay (Diamond & Wilder), Best Supporting Actor — Motion Picture (Revill), Best Actress – Motion Picture Comedy or Musical (Mills), and Best Actor – Motion Picture Comedy or Musical—the last of which was won by Lemmon, who set a record by winning his third Golden Globe in this particular category.
+Avanti was released in the United States by United Artists on December 17, 1972.
+Lemmon's performance earned him a Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy—who set a record by winning his third Golden Globe in this particular category.
 (Note: Jack Lemmon previously won Comedy Actor Golden Globes for Some Like It Hot (1959) and The Apartment (1960).
 (Coincidentally, both of them also directed by Billy Wilder and co-written with I. A. L. Diamond.)
 Lemmon, who also received others including the prestigious Cecil B. DeMille Award, is currently tied for the most wins in this category alongside Robin Williams.)
+The film was nominated in five other categories, including Best Motion Picture – Musical or Comedy, Best Director (Wilder), and Best Actress – Motion Picture Comedy or Musical (Mills).